 As a final note, this is simply an introduction to spatial statistics, and there are many methods that were not discussed here.
-This is a field of study in its own right.
+This is a field of study.
 If you are interested in this, we would recommend taking a statistics course and/or a spatial statistics course.
 Other than just exploring global and local patterns, spatial statistical methods, such as geographically weighted regression (GWR), can be used to make prediction over a map space.